 You can download our last bigger report from 2014 here.

-Bordermonitoring.eu gets regularly requests from journalists.
-A list of contributions, where we gave statements or/and supported the research, could be found here.
+Bordermonitoring Bulgaria gets regularly requests from journalists.
+A list of contributions, where we gave statements or/and supported the research, can be found here.